-- The Application Summary view gives statistics for industry-standard metrics such as program volume, maintainability, cyclomatic complexity, and number of defects. - The Potential Code Anomalies view gives statistics for potential code anomalies that may mark programs as candidates for re-engineering: GOTO non-exits, range overlaps, and the like.
+The Application Summary view gives statistics for industry-standard metrics such as program volume, maintainability, cyclomatic complexity, and number of defects.

+The Potential Code Anomalies view gives statistics for potential code anomalies that may mark programs as candidates for re-engineering: GOTO non-exits, range overlaps, and the like.
 You can customize potential code anomalies using the Define Anomalies feature.
+To get potential code anomalies to appear on the report, select the Code Defects option on the Options > Project Options > Reports > Executive Report tab.

-NOTE: You must set Detect Potential Code Anomalies in the Verification > Settings tab of the Workspace Options window to generate these statistics.
+Note: You must set Detect Potential Code Anomalies in the Verification > Settings tab of the Workspace Options window to generate these statistics.

-- The Repository Statistics view gives statistics for Modernization Workbench verification results and unresolved or unreferenced application elements. - The Standard Deviations view displays graphs that plot the deviation of the programs in the application from the means for six key industry-standard metrics.
+- The Repository Statistics view gives statistics for Enterprise Analyzer verification results and unresolved or unreferenced application elements. - The Standard Deviations view displays graphs that plot the deviation of the programs in the application from the means for six key industry-standard metrics.